 This may seem terribly clever of me, but it works... simply cry.
 Hopefully you’ll only be pretending, but if you’re really going to, do what I do and demand a loo break.

 These boys have no idea how to stop mammy from being upset, even the dictator stops drops and tidies up.
 It’s a move you shouldn’t use too often, as it can lead to, “Ah, come on mammy, you’re not even really crying.”

 When the opportunity arises with enough space to let them run, let them and time them and race them and challenge them!

 The aim here is to tire those little legs out!
 And you’ll be getting in shape too.
 My lads love nothing more than chasing Ethan & I, while I push his chair down a slope.

 Ethan loves it and they try to catch us...Ethans brakes are excellent FYI!

 Buy a kite

 In fact buy one for each child.
-They are cheap and my gosh do they keep them quiet.
-And you can sit on the grass saying “ohh good job, run with it now, the faster you run the higher it will go".
+They are cheap and they really do they keep them quiet!
+And you can sit on the grass saying, “Ohh!
+Good job, run with it now, the faster you run the higher it will go!"

-All while sneakily eating that bar of chocolate which you promised you’d share with your hubby.
+All while sneakily eating that bar of chocolate.

 Ok, so these are not that helpful, but hopefully you’ll get through your Summer and so will your children.
 It is a hard time for most kids with extra needs.